xma711/notebook/linux/gnuplot/README.md

-gnuplot
+Gnuplot
 ------------------

-to plot time data, see the plot_time_data.gnuplot.
+To plot time data, see the plot_time_data.gnuplot.

-otherwise, see the simple_plot.gnuplot as an example.
+Otherwise, see the simple_plot.gnuplot as an example.

 Alternative
 ----------------

-or i can use python matplotlib for plotting.
+Or i can use python matplotlib for plotting.